 Cities – Attleboro, Boston, Needham, Lexington, Woburn, Danvers

 Maine – 303.10 (298.51#)

 Cities – Kittery, Portland, Brunswick, Augusta, Waterville, Bangor, Houlton

 Source: December 31, 2018 Interstate Route Log and Finders List

 * New Jersey mileage is measured from the Pennsylvania-New Jersey State Line near the future terminus at Florence, New Jersey via the New Jersey Turnpike to New York.

 ** Pennsylvania mileage is measured to the Pennsylvania-New Jersey State Line at Trenton.
-Opening of the interchange with Interstate 276 north of Philadelphia will make the ending terminus near Florence, New Jersey.
-The remaining section of Interstate 95 north of this interchange was redesignated as an extension of I-295.
+This figure was not updated following opening of the interchange with I-276 north of Philadelphia, which adjusted the north end terminus near Florence, New Jersey.
+I-95 north of the I-276 to Trenton was redesignated as an extension of I-295.

 I-95 Annual Average Daily Traffic (AADT)

 |Peabody, MA||31,000 (1998)|